 During the summer season, the snail undergoes an aestivation period, by taking rest above ground and climbing fences, roads and vegetation.
 The purpose of this is to avoid losing as little water as possible.
 The adolescent snails continue to survive in this way until they reach maturity.
 If it rains during summer, snails might be active for a while, but they do not mate or breed during the summer.

 4) The Adult Snail –

 Snails are known to be one of the oldest animals living on the planet.
-Fossil evidence of primitive gastropods highlight the fact that these creatures have been surviving for 500 million years.
-There are several kinds of snails, but are mostly classified based on their habitat – terrestrial and aquatic snails.
+Fossil evidence of primitive gastropods highlights the fact that these creatures have been surviving for 500 million years.
+There are several kinds of snails but are mostly classified based on their habitat – terrestrial and aquatic snails.
 While moving snails tend to leave behind a trail of slime, transparent liquid they create, which allows them to commute on any surface without harming their body.

 To explore more information about snails and other animals, register with BYJU’S Biology.

 Frequently Asked Questions on Snail Life Cycle

 What is the difference between snails and slugs?